SharePoint/sp-dev-docs/docs/solution-guidance/Line-of-Business-integration.md

 Business Connectivity Services (BCS) is a service application of Microsoft SharePoint 2013/2016 and SharePoint Online.
 It provides capabilities to read and write data from external systems, such as line-of-business applications (LOB), web services, databases, or any other external source that offers a suitable connector.
 In SharePoint 2013/2016 on-premises the BCS can connect to a variety of LOB systems either using a DBMS connection-oriented approach, either using a SOAP service, or using a custom .NET library.
 In SharePoint Online the BCS can connect to an OData REST service, to a SOAP service, or to an Azure SQL Database.
-Moreover, in SharePoint Online you don't have functionalities like External Data Search, Profile Pages, custom Actions, and Office client support.
+Moreover, in SharePoint Online, if compared with SharePoint on-premises, you don't have functionalities like External Data Search, Profile Pages, custom Actions, and Office client support.

 ### Articles
 * [Business Connectivity Services in SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/business-connectivity-services-in-sharepoint)